 <amp-live-list id="my-live-list" data-poll-interval="15000" data-max-items-per-page="5"> <button update on="tap:my-live-list.update">You have updates</button> <div items></div> <div pagination> <nav> <ul> <li>1</li> <li>Next</li> </ul> </nav> </div> </amp-live-list>

 It’s your responsibility to populate the navigation items correctly by updating the hosted page.
 For example, in the live blog sample we render the page via a server-side template and we use a query parameter to specify what the first blog item of the page should be.
-We limit the size of the page to 5 items, so if the server has generated more than 5 items, when a user lands on the main page shows the "Next" element in the navigation area.
+We limit the size of the page to 5 items, so if the server has generated more than 5 items, a user landing on the main page will see the "Next" element in the navigation area.
 Refer to amp-live-list.go and Live_Blog.html for details.